IJSComplexMatter/dtmm/doc/installation.rst

 Prior to installing, you should have a working python 2.7 or 3.x environment consisting of:

-* numba
+* numba >=0.35.0
 * numpy
 * scipy
 * numexpr
 * matplotlib

-The package relies heavily on `numba`_, which is sometimes difficult to install by hand, so I suggest you install `anaconda`_, `canopy`_ or any other python distribution that comes shipped with the above packages.
+The package relies heavily on `numba`_, which is sometimes difficult to install by hand, so I suggest you install `anaconda`_, `canopy`_ or any other python distribution that comes shipped with the above packages, and make sure that you have recent enough version of numba installed.

 For faster calculation, one should also install `mkl_fft`_ that is readily available in `anaconda`_.